|

 "What is it, elv"

 "Shhhhhh."
 The dwarf held out his hand.
-"His pocket
+"Recognise

-must have a hole in it."
-Lying in his palm was a small piece
+this?"
+Lying in his palm was a small piece of rose-coloured

-of rose-coloured velvet with a fragment of golden embroidery in
+velvet with a fragment of golden embroidery in one corner.

 Legolas quickly covered it with his own hand.